Medicare Supplement Insurance Plan F

 Even though Medicare Supplement Plan F offers the broadest coverage of any of the 10 Medigap plans, it doesn’t cover all of the costs you may have in Original Medicare.
 For example, you’ll still need to keep paying your Medicare Part B premium payments each month.
 If you haven’t worked enough quarters to qualify for premium-free Medicare Part A (typically at least 10 years, or 40 quarters), you may owe a premium for Part A as well.
 Medicare Supplement Plan F doesn’t cover these out-of-pocket costs.

-What are the costs associated with Plan F coverage?
+What are the costs associated with Plan F?

 Plan F costs will vary, depending on the county you live in and the insurance companies that sell Medicare Supplement insurance in your location.

-Keep in mind that the high-deductible Plan F option doesn’t vary from the standard Plan F when it comes to covered benefits.
-Instead, the high-deductible Plan F may have lower premium costs than the standard Plan F; this is offset by the fact that your out-of-pocket costs may be higher until you’ve reached the deductible, and coverage kicks in.
+Keep in mind that the high-deductible Plan F option doesn’t vary from the standard Plan F when it comes to basic benefits.
+Instead, the high-deductible Plan F may have lower premium costs than the standard Plan F; this is offset by the fact that your out-of-pocket costs may be higher until you’ve reached the deductible.

 As a Medicare beneficiary, you may be able to find other Medigap plans with lower premiums.
 However, if you see the doctor frequently, require a lot of health-care services, or are facing mounting out-of-pocket expenses, the comprehensive coverage of Plan F generally offers the most help with your Original Medicare costs.